EricMFink/ProfessionalResponsibility/_outlines/Fairness.md

 >
 > > > (1) promptly disclose that evidence to an appropriate court or authority, and
 >
-> > > (2) if the conviction was obtained in the prosecutor’s jurisdiction,
+> > > (2) if the conviction was obtained in the prosecutor's jurisdiction,
 >
 > > > > (i) promptly disclose that evidence to the defendant unless a court authorizes delay, and
 >
 > > > > (ii) undertake further investigation, or make reasonable efforts to cause an investigation, to determine whether the defendant was convicted of an offense that the defendant did not commit.
 >
-> > (h) When a prosecutor knows of clear and convincing evidence establishing that a defendant in the prosecutor’s jurisdiction was convicted of an offense that the defendant did not commit, the prosecutor shall seek to remedy the conviction.
+> > (h) When a prosecutor knows of clear and convincing evidence establishing that a defendant in the prosecutor's jurisdiction was convicted of an offense that the defendant did not commit, the prosecutor shall seek to remedy the conviction.

 ##  Fairness to Opposing Parties